 Cayman Islands: Offshore Legal and Tax Regimes

-The Cayman Islands Government has constructed a regulatory regime that is highly favourable to offshore operations, especially since there is no taxation in Cayman other than stamp duty and import duties (see Domestic Corporate Taxation).
-There are more than 93,000 companies registered in Cayman, along with about 226 banks and 750 insurance companies.
-See Law of Offshore for a detailed treatment of the legal regimes for Banking, Insurance, Trust Management and Mutual Funds.
+The Cayman Islands Government has built a regulatory regime that is highly favourable to offshore operations, especially since there is no taxation in Cayman other than stamp duty and import duties (see Domestic Corporate Taxation).
+There are more than 93,000 companies registered in Cayman, along with about 150 banks and 750 insurance companies.
+See Law of Offshore for a detailed treatment of the legal regimes for banking, insurance, trust management and mutual funds.
 In this section offshore corporate forms are summarised, along with details of the fees payable by the various types of financial institution.

 The Cayman Islands Tax Information Authority (TIA) released statistics in September 2011 that showed the number of reports made to European Union member states under the savings tax directive.